vigneshiamvk/Project-Reaper/Assets/Story Draft/Project Reaper.md

 They did a pretty bad job of killing me too.

-But the damned headb thumping wouldn't go away.
+But the damned head thumping wouldn't go away.

 I hoisted myself out of the grave and onto the grassy ground.